Pasta43/Paralell-and-distributed-computing/README.md

-# Paralell-and-distributed-computing
+# Parallel-and-distributed-computing

-In this repository there will be all my work in the course Paralell and Distributed computing
+In this repository there will be all my work in the course Parallel and Distributed computing